What follows is an inventory of the data we collect and use, with a link to the formal Statement of Privacy.

 - If you have made a donation to ISC, your name and contact information may also be in our contact database, discussed above.
 We use this information to acknowledge your donation and we may use it to solicit future donations.

 - We normally acknowledge donations of $10 or more on our main website.
 We are happy to refrain from this if you request anonymity.

 Credit Card Information

 In the event you choose to make a donation or purchase using your credit card, we will request credit card information, including number, expiration date, billing address, and card security code so your donation can be processed.
 This information passes directly to ISC’s payment processor, PayPal.
 ISC neither uses nor stores this information.

-- We do the minimum of tracking via Google tags on our web sites to support basic statistics about # of visitors, pages visited, time spent, browsers used and geographic location of our users.
+- We previously used Google tags on our web sites to support basic statistics about # of visitors, pages visited, time spent, browsers used and geographic location of our users.
 In October 2018, we discontinued that practice and have removed all Google Analytics services from ISC’s Sites.